arnavgautam/TreeHacks2015/Demos/Demo-MobileServices/Demo.md

 	}
 	````

-	> **Speaking Point:** By default we use Entity Framework backed by a SQL Server database, but there's a number of backend choices such as MongoDB and Table Storage.
+	> **Speaking Point:** By default we use Entity Framework backed by a SQL Server database, but there are a number of backend choices such as MongoDB and Table Storage.

 9. Right-click the **Controllers** folder, select **Add**, and click **Controller**.
 Select **Windows Azure Mobile Services Table Controller** as the Scaffold and add a new **TableController** named _FacilityRequestController_.
 Select **FacilityRequest** as the Model class, and **MobileServiceContext** as the Data Context class.